sachitsac/lumen-sample-api/src/readme.md

 ## Initial seed

 The database can be seeded with some dummy data including user data.
-Seed file contains users with all having the same password:
+Seed file contains users with all having the same password.
+The seed file also creates a default user with the credentials below:

 ```
 email: user@example.com